This article provides a description of the General Data Protection Regulation (GDPR) and how Bizness Apps helps handle it.

-The General Data Protection Regulation (EU) 2016/679 (GDPR) is the new European privacy law that will go into effect May 25th, 2018.
+The General Data Protection Regulation (EU) 2016/679 (GDPR) is the new European privacy law that will go into effect on May 25th, 2018.
 The GDPR will be replacing current Directive 95/46/EC, and its goal is to protect users’ personal data.
 By increasing the regulatory requirements regarding data collection, processing, consent definitions, personal rights and more the GDPR is a great step forward for individuals in the EU and abroad.
-While we are very excited about these new laws as citizens, it brings a large impact on businesses all over the world.
+It brings a large impact on businesses all over the world.

 You are required to comply with the GDPR if your business is located in the European Union (EU).
 If your business is located elsewhere, you still need to comply if you are handling personal data in connection with a business establishment you have in the EU, if you offer goods or services directly to individuals in the EU or if you monitor their behavior, e.g. by tracking them on the Internet.